Death of Giovanni López

-The death of Giovanni López Ramírez occurred on May 4, 2020 in the municipality of Ixtlahuacán de los Membrillos, Jalisco, Mexico as a result of his arrest by police officers.
+The death of Giovanni López Ramírez occurred on 4 May 2020, in the municipality of Ixtlahuacán de los Membrillos, Jalisco, Mexico as a result of his arrest by police officers.
 He was allegedly arrested for not wearing a face mask during the COVID-19 pandemic in Mexico.
 He died at a hospital with traumatic brain injury and with a gunshot wound to his leg.
 Public outcry over his death erupted one month later, due to a video of his arrest going viral on social media and inspired by the George Floyd protests.
-Protests against police brutality began in Jalisco on June 4, 2020, and have also spread to other areas in Mexico.
+Protests against police brutality began in Jalisco on 4 June 2020, and spread to other areas in Mexico.

-The Attorney General of Jalisco has announced that three police officers from Ixtlahuacán de los Membrillos were arrested on June 5, 2020 for the murder of Giovanni López.
+The Attorney General of Jalisco has announced that three police officers from Ixtlahuacán de los Membrillos were arrested on 5 June 2020, for the murder of Giovanni López.

 Giovanni López

 Giovanni López Ramírez (1990-2020) was a thirty-year-old bricklayer who lived in Ixtlahuacán de los Membrillos.